rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MS: But recusal, if you had a committee of four, that's easier than trying to form a committee when the violation is reported.

-AWB: I don't know what the ECMA executive committee and the GA is likely to say, but I suspect that at the point where you talk about enforcement where they may step up and say "that's not our job".
+AWB: I don't know what the Ecma executive committee and the GA is likely to say, but I suspect that at the point where you talk about enforcement where they may step up and say "that's not our job".

-WH: Istvan said, we can do some things, but the process would have to be approved by them [ECMA].
+WH: Istvan said, we can do some things, but the process would have to be approved by them [Ecma].
 We can't have a separate patent policy from other TCs.
 The process is something we need to coordinate with them.

 JF: Are we going to punt?
 Are there a set of things that we can approve on and move forward?
 If we can agree on 95%, we can move forward instead of punting.